kejulpvyas/TrackActivity/README.md

 ## How to Run

-User needs to install Node and watchman first, then user can install react native cli.
+User needs to install Node and watchman first, then install react native cli.

-To run the project user has to first navigate to project directory.
+To run the project navigate to project directory.

 To navigate use below command: